Samba

 Create a Shared Folder

-1. Create the shared directory
+1. Create the shared directory:

 mkdir -p /home/pi/share

-2. Create a test file
+2. Create a test file:

 touch /home/pi/share/test.txt

-3. Modify permissions
+3. Modify permissions:

 chmod -R 777 /home/pi/share

-Configure the Samba Service
+Configure Samba Service

-1. Open the configuration file
+1. Open the configuration file:

 sudo vim /etc/samba/smb.conf